wp-plugins/netpay-payment-gateway-api-module-for-woocommerce/readme.txt

 NetPay is most widely used payment gateway to process payments online and accepts Visa, MasterCard, Maestro, Amex, Dinners, and other variants of cards.

-With API Integration Method the payer will enter the card information on Merchant’s e-commerce web site.
+With API Integration Method the payer will enter the card information on Merchantâ€™s e-commerce web site.
 The plugin fully support 3D Secure Card Validation and Tokenization.
 All these features are optional and Merchant can enable or disable on module configuration.

-When 3D Secure Card Validation is enabled, the payer will be redirected to issuer bank’s validation page if the card supports 3D Secure Validation.
-Once the card validated by the bank, the payer will be redirected to Merchant’s e-commerce web site and payment will process.
-After successful payment, the payer will be redirected to Merchant’s confirmation page otherwise if any error occurred, the payer will be notified with error message on checkout page.
+When 3D Secure Card Validation is enabled, the payer will be redirected to issuer bankâ€™s validation page if the card supports 3D Secure Validation.
+Once the card validated by the bank, the payer will be redirected to Merchantâ€™s e-commerce web site and payment will process.
+After successful payment, the payer will be redirected to Merchantâ€™s confirmation page otherwise if any error occurred, the payer will be notified with error message on checkout page.

-When Tokenization is enabled, merchant can able to store the payer’s card information against a Token on NetPay’s secure servers.
+When Tokenization is enabled, merchant can able to store the payerâ€™s card information against a Token on NetPayâ€™s secure servers.
 The payer can able to give permission to Merchant to store card information on checkout page.

 Merchant needs to obtain SSL Certification and PCI DSS Certification.

-Tested with WP3.8.2 and WP3.9.1 , WooCommerce version 2.0.20 and compatible with version 2.1.11
+Tested with WP3.8.2 through to WP 4.1, WooCommerce version 2.0.20 through to WooCommerce 2.2.10

 = Features =
 Few features of this plugin: